chrisnmorrison/openmastery/learn/java/intermediate-syntax/working-with-files.md

 5. **Learning**: Learning File I/O can help you better understand how data is stored and managed, which can be helpful when working with databases and other data storage systems.
 It can also help you better understand the tradeoffs between different data storage solutions.
 6. **Interview Questions**: File I/O questions are very common in interviews, so you should safely prepare your knowledge on the topic.
 In an interview for a Java job, this might entail describing different built-in classes that are used in File I/O, and their intended uses.
 File I/O is considered core knowledge of any programming language, and it's very worthwhile to learn.

 In summary, while databases are an excellent way to store and manage data, learning File I/O is still important for many reasons.
 It can provide flexibility, portability, and performance advantages, and can be helpful for maintaining and updating legacy systems.
-Additionally, understanding File I/O can help you better understand how data is stored and managed, which can be helpful in many different contexts.
+Understanding File I/O can help you better understand how data is stored and managed, which can be helpful in many different contexts.
 Lastly, File I/O is an important topic when learning any programming language, and you should at least understand how to work with basic files, like text files.

 ## What's next?